GiWanPark/DouglasPeucker-Algorithm/README.md

 # DouglasPeucker-Algorithm
-The source code of DouglasPeucker Algorithm in C++.
+source code of DouglasPeucker Algorithm in C++.

 This algorithm is to simplify polyline. remove some points which are in a road.